Laharnar/Laharnar.github.io/index.md

 [DefendTheGouse](https://drive.google.com/open?id=1O8rbvGg8mPnQwxNmgN58a_6dTIjM-XPx)

 ### Outfit7 Talent camp or other tests

+I participated in 2 Talent camps 2017 and 2019, at Outfit7, Ekipa2 subsidiary, in Ljubljana.
+Both in 2017 and 2019, I was filling a role of a developer.
+- 2017 game: infinite platformer made in 2 weeks.
+- 2018 game: fall down to pick items by rotating the map, made in 4 days.

+Bellow are tests i've done for Talent camp 2017 and 2018.

 [Outfit7 LaneRunner ColorJump](https://drive.google.com/open?id=1N1VFltQ4hfzCijrBntWIv9Fq0_JnCQju)

 *[Outfit7 SpaceShooter GoldenSpaceship](https://drive.google.com/open?id=1a9tddMZJOijascAsA7eFrjbP_FQquFuK)*

-I also participated in Talent camp 2017, workshop at Outfit7, in Ljubljana.
-I was filling a role of a developer, working on an infinite platformer for 2 weeks.

 ### Game jams
 Global game jams and Ludum dare game jams in Ljubljana.